 They also learn about the environment and sustainability and enrich their curriculum subjects through hands-on learning.
 A recent research study shows that the programme also has many positive spin-offs for family and community life.

 The Garden to Table programme has been running for four years, and now thousands of children from 15 schools across NZ are enjoying the programme.
 And there are more than 60 schools waiting to join them, but there are many challenges in obtaining funding.

 The cost of introducing such a programme as ours would be but a drop in the bucket for the government when you consider the benefits.
 Our programme is based on Australia's Stephanie Alexander Kitchen Garden Program.
 The Australian government recently announced a new $5.4 million funding commitment to support that programme during the next three years to provide opportunity for 400 new schools to join.

-Initiatives that provide long term value both for those who receive the benefits and also for the nation need to be fostered.
-The Garden to Table Trust’s activities are one example of a long term solution that government needs to urgently investigate.
+Initiatives that provide long term benefits for the children and their families and also for the nation need to be fostered.
+Garden to Table's activities are a leading example of a proven long term solution that government needs to support.